-Sustainable Urbanisation Global Initiative: Food-Water-Energy Nexus, An international call open to Qatar-based research institutions
+DISTASTE risk, reduction and RESILIENCE An international call open to Qatar-based research institutions

 This collaborative research action seeks to advance research within the themes listed below:

 - Theme 1.
-Robust Knowledge, Indicators and Assessments
+Assessment and Reduction

 Each project proposal must be submitted by a project consortium consisting of at least three eligible applicants from at least three participating countries.
-Clear added value of the international consortium should be demonstrated and, if relevant, the added value for national investments.

 General information and contacts:

 Updated information on this joint call, the call for proposals and all relevant documents/templates are published on